Can I Put my 3-Year-Old Up for Adoption? [How Adoption Can be Life-Changing]

 Documentation of child support provided by any father

-It’s never too late to choose adoption, and we are ready to speak with you about your situation and how adoption can help you give your child a better life, provide you with the chance to focus on your goals and give a hopeful adoptive family the opportunity to live out their dreams of growing a family.
+It’s never too late to choose adoption, and we are ready to speak with you about your situation.
+Adoption can help you give your child a better life, provide you with the chance to focus on your goals and give a hopeful adoptive family the opportunity to live out their dreams of growing a family.

 Get More Information on Placing a 3-Year-Old for Adoption